 New York Yankees vs. Toronto Blue Jays

-The New York Yankees and the Toronto Blue Jays meet on Friday for game two of their series in the Bronx.
-The Yankees are -115 favorites over the Blue Jays with an over/under run total set at 8.5.
+The Toronto Blue Jays and the New York Yankees return to the field after their three day break as they meet in game one of their series in Toronto.
+The Yankees are -150 favorites over the Blue Jays with an over/under run total set at 9.5.